Let’s Encrypt SSL Cert with Auto Renew on cPanel in 10 Steps

 Uncategorized

-Change the downloaded key’s extension to .txt (optional) and then change its permission:
+Optionally, change the downloaded key extension to .txt and update its permissions:

 chmod 600 ~/.ssh/filename.txt